telerik/winforms-docs/pivotgrid/expand-behavior.md

 In this article we will show you how to change the initial expand/collapse behavior of __RadPivotGrid__ rows and
       columns.

->importantInitial state is the state of __RadPivotGrid__ after refresh of the used data provider.
+>important Initial state is the state of __RadPivotGrid__ after refresh of the used data provider.
+>

 ## GroupsExpandBehavior